Half Term Hero: 10 things to do in February half term

 Good to know: Takes place from 12th – 18th February 2018, with events taking place across the city.
 Don’t miss Jorvik Viking Centre for Norse-based adventures all year round.

 Knight School, Tower of London, LondonAre your kids ready to defend the capital’s most famous fortress this February half term?
-Sign them straight up for Knight School at the iconic Tower of London, where they’ll be put through their paces to see if they have what it takes to join the ranks.
+If you're looking for great days out for history buffs, sign them straight up for Knight School at the iconic Tower of London, where they’ll be put through their paces to see if they have what it takes to join the ranks.
 From manners, etiquette and entertainment, to sword skills and more, knights in training can also try their hand at designing their own shields and helmets.
 Now, where’s that roundtable…

 Good to know: Knight School takes place near the White Tower and is included in standard ticket price.
 The activity is suitable for kids aged 5-11 and is available from 10th-18th February.